amandadecassiaborges/amandadecassiaborges/README.md

 Hello, fellow developers!👋<br>
-Software Engineering | Full Stack Developer
+Software Engineering | Full Stack Developer<br>

-Software Engineering student currently pursuing my degree at UNIFAE.
+Software Engineering student currently pursuing my degree at UNIFAE.<br>
 My passion for space leads me to explore the areas of astronomy, aerospace, and aeronautics, and to integrate my main skills with these fields.

 🚀 Here's a glimpse of what I'm up to: